spiral/docs/cookbook/domain-core.md

 }
 ```

-By default `CoreInterface` implemented by `Spiral\Core\Core` class and only provides the support for the method injection.
+By default, `CoreInterface` implemented by `Spiral\Core\Core` class and only provides support for the method injection.

 ## Core Interceptors
 Use `Spiral\Core\InterceptableCore` and `Spiral\Core\CoreInterceptorInterface` to implement custom invoke logic: